claytantor/niftyx-poc/README.md

 * getXumm - returns the xumm SDK based by checking at local storage, usually used for the Browser mode.
 If no token is found, it will return a null, telling the app to login.
 * setBearer (token) - sets the token in Axios for authorization to the backend.

-### Global Xumm SDK
+### Global Xumm SDK and Promise Based SDK
-If you are using ReactJS, you should use the global xumm SDK to access the xumm SDK.
+If you are using ReactJS, you should use the global a `Xumm` instance to access the xumm SDK via a promise.
 This is the recommended way to access the xumm app because instantiating the SDK in the scope of the component can cause SDK sate issues.

 ```javascript
 /**